What Is Reverse Osmosis? Everything You Need To Know

 Many people choose reverse osmosis systems regardless of where their water comes from.

 For well water users, the choice is even easier.
-Because private wells aren’t treated or managed by the city, there’s centralized treatment step to address common contaminants — which means an RO system is a good way to go.
+Because private wells aren’t treated or managed by the city, there’s no centralized treatment step to address common contaminants — which means an RO system is a good way to go.

 Enjoy Your Own Reverse Osmosis Water